Brandon-Haney/Tesla-Wall-Connector-Dashboard/docs/COMED_OPOWER_SETUP.md

 The integration uses ComEd's Opower platform, which provides the same data you see in the "View My Usage" section of the ComEd website.

-**Authentication flow:**
+**Authentication flow (Mobile OAuth):**
 1. Load ComEd login page (redirects to Azure AD B2C)
+2. Initialize mobile OAuth flow with PKCE code challenge
-2. Submit credentials
+3. Submit credentials
-3. Complete MFA verification
+4. Complete MFA verification
+5. Exchange authorization code for OAuth tokens (access + refresh)
-4. Get Opower bearer token
+6. Get Opower-scoped access token using refresh token
-5. Cache session cookies for token refresh
+7. Cache OAuth tokens for long-term use

 **Runtime behavior:**
 1. Collector checks for cache file every 30 seconds (when not authenticated)
 2. When cache is found, initializes Opower and bootstraps historical data
-3. Refreshes token every 10 minutes to keep session alive
+3. Refreshes OAuth tokens every 10 minutes (access token expires in ~20 min)
+4. Refresh token is rotated with each use, extending its lifetime
-4. Polls for new meter data every hour (configurable)
+5. Polls for new meter data every hour (configurable)

-**Why not use the opower library?**
+**Technical note:**

-The popular [tronikos/opower](https://github.com/tronikos/opower) library uses ComEd's mobile app OAuth flow (`B2C_1A_SignIn_Mobile`), which ComEd has disabled.
-Our solution uses the web OAuth flow which works.
+This implementation uses the same mobile OAuth flow (`B2C_1A_SignIn_Mobile`) as the [tronikos/opower](https://github.com/tronikos/opower) library.
+The mobile flow uses proper OAuth refresh tokens that last 30-90 days, unlike the web session flow which expired after ~6 hours.

 ## Security Notes

 - Credentials are stored in `.secrets` which is gitignored
-- The cache file contains session cookies - treat it as sensitive
+- The cache file contains OAuth tokens - treat it as sensitive
-- Bearer tokens expire and cannot be used to change your account
+- The refresh token lasts 30-90 days and can access your usage data
 - The collector only reads data; it cannot modify your ComEd account

 ## InfluxDB Measurements